jejomath/foam/README.md

 You can then get to the admin console (while the server is running) at `http://localhost:8000/admin/`.
 (See the Django documentation for more details about manging users and admins.)

+## Add a user

+To create a user who can log in through the frontend, go to `http://localhost:8000/auth/users/` and fill out the form at the bottom of the page:

 ## Build and Run the Frontend